UBC-MDS/image_manipulator/README.md

 ## Functions

-**rotate_90**: Rotate a 2D image represented as a list of lists by 90 degrees clockwise.
+**rotate_90**: Rotating a 2D image represented as a list of lists by 90 degrees clockwise.

-**add_frame**: Adds a frame to an image loaded from a specified path and returns a modified image as a numpy.ndarray.
+**add_frame**: Adding a frame to an image loaded from a specified path and returns a modified image as a numpy.ndarray.

-**slice_image**: Slices a 2D list representing an image into a specified number of horizontal and vertical slices.
+**select_channel**: Modifying an image with/without a specified RGB channel.

-**select_channel**: Modify an image with/without a specified RGB channel.
+**slice_image**: Slicing a 2D list representing an image into a specified number of horizontal and vertical slices.

 ## Installation